Chaotic Cavern

 • Utilized buildings to inform players about the POI's origins and the cavern's mystery.

-POI Pivot and Refinement
+POI Pivot & Refinement

 • Problems: